jschrewe/django-mongodbforms/readme.md

 ### File fields

 Mongodbforms handles file uploads just like the normal Django forms.
 Uploaded files are stored in GridFS using the mongoengine fields.
-Because GridFS has no directories and stores files in a flat space each uploaded file gets a unique filename with the form `<filename>_<unique_number>.<extension>`.
+Because GridFS has no directories and stores files in a flat space an uploaded file whose name already exists gets a unique filename with the form `<filename>_<unique_number>.<extension>`.

 ### Container fields